tstillwell/appengine_multiblog/README.md

 Access to the Datastore is facilitated using the Python NDB client library.

+This app sets up the datastore using `models.py`
+The data's structure is configured there.

 Data queries for the app are made using
 GQL, a SQL-like language used for Cloud Datastore.